 Previously, when I first published this recipe I used palm shortening instead of the olive oil that is now listed.
 While that works equally as well, a lot of readers don’t commonly keep palm shortening on hand.
 We tested this with olive oil and love the results, so we’ve updated the recipe to call for that instead.
 If you know and love this with palm shortening, you can still go ahead and use equal the amount of that.

 How to Make Gluten Free Pizza Crust

 What I love about this crust is how truly easy it is to make!
 All you need is a bowl, a whisk and a spatula.
 First you whisk together the wet ingredients.
-Previously this pizza crust used palm shortening as the fat.
-You can still use that if you prefer, but we swapped that ingredient with olive oil because this is more common to keep at home.
 Next you add in the dry ingredients, whisk together until you can’t whisk anymore, and then continue to stir it together with a spatula.

-Because we’re using coconut flour, the dough will look more like a batter and thicken as it sits.
+Because we’re using coconut flour, the dough will look more like a batter and thickens as it sits.
 After it’s been mixed together, let it sit for about 5 minutes.

 Next, you dump the dough on a piece of parchment that is dusted with tapioca starch.
 The dough will be sticky.
 Dust your hands with tapioca starch, as well as the top of the dough.
 Using your fingers pat the dough down into a circle 8-9″ circle, dusting with additional tapioca as needed.
 The thinner you pat out the dough, the crispier the crust will be.